 In addition to coursework, an MFA in Communication Design at Texas State University requires doing a project and a written thesis.
-My project began as a prototype, the outcome was a re-usable and scalable project for the Edwards Aquifer Habitat Conservation Plan.
+I applied levity and constructed a system of buoys that were installed in the river where viewers would see them and learn about uniqueness of the river.

 In the heat of a Texas summer, the San Marcos River is a welcome haven for numerous people to float, swim, and paddle in refreshing 72-degree water.
 Many river-goers are unaware of their spring fed surroundings, or that it is home to protected and endangered species.
 My thesis sought to expand efforts of the Edwards Aquifer Habitat Conservation Plan (EAHCP) in San Marcos, through the application of design for social change and human-centered design.